 If they don’t repent…

-STEP TWO – You go back and confront them again with two or three others who have witnessed this sin and can verify it (Matthew 18:16; Deuteronomy 19:15; I Timothy 5:19).
+STEP TWO – You go back and confront them again with two or three spiritually strong individuals (Galatians 6:1; I Corinthians 6:4-5) who serve as witnesses of this sin and can verify it (Matthew 18:16; Deuteronomy 19:15; I Timothy 5:19).
 If they repent, you have won them back.

 If they don’t repent…